fkooman/php-oauth-as/README.md

     https://www.gnu.org/licenses/agpl.html

-This rougly means that if you use this software in your service you need to make the source code available to the users of your service (if you modify it).
+This roughly means that if you use this software in your service you need to make the source code available to the users of your service (if you modify it).
 Refer to the license for the exact details.